takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.04 <br>
+    ・ Fixed problem with some timer sound effects not playing. <br>
+    ・ Fixed a problem where all sound effects in Tools would play even if disabled in the sound effect settings. <br>
+    ・ The settings related to sound effects in Tools will be initialized once due to the above change of settings.
+Please understand this. <br>
+    ・ We have optimized the internal programming of the Creative Stage and Creative Search tool, where you can enter custom code. <br>
+    ・ The behavior of some exclusive modes has been changed. <br>
+    ・ Replaced the Score.png image and adjusted the external display position. <br>

   ○ 4.99.03 <br>
     ・ There was a problem that Ping was temporarily high due to various operations performed by Tools just before the start of Round 1.
 Therefore, Ping acquisition was temporarily stopped from the start of Round 1 loading until the round information acquisition was completed. <br>